lf-/gankra.github.io/blah/compact-unwinding/index.md

-## Standard Prologues (Frame Pointer Unwinding)
+## Frame Pointer Unwinding (Standard Prologues)

-Steps 2 and 3 can be minimally done very easily if all functions uses a standard "prologue".
-On x64, the standard prologue uses frame pointers, and is as follows:
+Unwinding Steps 2 and 3 can be done very easily if all functions uses a standard "prologue" that maintains the frame pointer.
+On x64, the standard prologue is as follows:

 1. caller performs a CALL (implicitly PUSHes the return address (`rip`) to the stack)
 2. callee PUSHes `rbp` (the frame caller's frame pointer -- where it's stack starts)